BandanaKM/react-tic-tac-toe/tic-tac-toe-app/notes.md

 5. Determining when to rerender in React:

 * The biggest benefit of immutability in React is when build simple pure components

+6. Functional Components
+* We'll also change onClick={() => props.onClick()} to just onClick={props.onClick}
+* Passing down the function is enough
+* Not that onClick={props.onClick()} would not work - it would call the function immediately instead of passing it down.
+1. Why did we have to change the function for the functional component

+7.